saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 key 4 value 4
 ```

-Note that the HashMap in Rust is very different from a Python dictionary.
-Given the fact that we defined the HashMap to use Strings for both key as well as value, it will fail in case we use something else in our Python dictionary.
-There is nothing that will try and coerce a type into another:
+Note that the HashMap in Rust is different from a Python dictionary.
+Since we defined the Rust HashMap to use Strings for both key as well as value, we have to do the same thing in our Python code.
+If we use any other type as key or value, the function call will fail.
+Rust will try and coerce a type into another:

 ```python
 >>> try: